cole-h06/braid/README.md

+# Verity

-# Verity: A Structural Framework for Source Reliability Estimation
+## A Structural Framework for Source Reliability Estimation

 Verity estimates the reliability of assertions from multiple data sources.
 It models sources and claims as a bipartite graph to jointly estimate source reliability and claim support.